serverfarmer/serverfarmer/README.md

 [![Build Status](https://travis-ci.org/serverfarmer/serverfarmer.png?branch=master)](https://travis-ci.org/serverfarmer/serverfarmer)

-Server Farmer is a lightweight framework designed for companies, that manage many servers and services belonging to many different customers, but connected into a single managed platform.
+Server Farmer is a lightweight framework designed for (mainly small and/or IT outsourcing) companies, that manage many servers for different customers, where:

+- each customer has separate employees, permissions, compliance requirements, end users etc.
+- typical customer has between 1 and 15-20 servers
+- each server has different purpose, users and set of services
+- many servers are "snowflakes" (that still need to be automatically managed, where possible)
+- connecting them to a single Ansible or Puppet instances would be either completely impossible, or way too expensive
+- maintaining separare Ansible or Puppet instances for each customer would be too expensive for most customers

-As of 2020, Server Farmer has over 12 years of history of managing production servers (which is longer than in competing Chef framework), including over 5 years of being successful open source project.
-It was used to manage the infrastructure for over 200 customers, consisted of over 1000 physical/virtual servers and containers, located in multiple data centers, in almost 10 major cities in Poland, at least 2 cities in Germany, and over 500 cloud instances hosted by Amazon Web Services, Microsoft Azure, Google Cloud Platform, Hetzner Cloud and Rackspace Cloud, physically located across the whole world.
+As of 2022, Server Farmer has over 14 years of history of managing production servers, including over 7 years of being successful open source project.

+It was used just by its author to manage the infrastructure:

+- for over 250 customers
+- consisted of almost 2000 physical/virtual servers and containers
+- located in over 30 countries (including cloud instances in all major public cloud providers)

 ## Documentation